How do I reserve a baby I see that I want on your page?

 What are your prices for your animals, and how do you come up with a price?

 Price range depends on anticipated mature size, eye color and coat color.
 PUPPIES WILL NOT BE OFFICIALLY PRICED UNTIL 5 WEEKS OF AGE AND WE RESERVE THE RIGHT TO CHANGE THE PRICE AT ANY TIME UNTIL WE HAVE MADE AN OFFICIAL PRICE.
-Shipping for any puppy to anywhere in the continental US is an additional $350 and covers the cost of a brand new crate, the airfare, and a health and sales certificate (required by the state of Florida).
-All puppies will have their tails docked and dewclaws removed, will have been dewormed several times, will have been given their first round of DHPPV vaccine (often two rounds) and will arrive with ASDR paperwork.
+All puppies will have their tails docked and dewclaws removed, will have been dewormed several times, will have been given their first round of DHPPV vaccine (often two rounds) and will arrive with ASDR paperwork and a baby blanket!

 Breeding Rights - $1500 additional fee